Difference Between Active and Passive Learning

 The teacher is viewed as an expert in passive learning, and it is expected that the teacher’s primary responsibility is to transmit knowledge.

-The student’s role, on the other hand, is simply to accept that information by acting passively, accepting what is taught, and not questioning it.
+On the other hand, the student’s role is to accept that information by acting passively, accepting what is taught, and not questioning it.

 The most common passive learning techniques are lecturing, direct teaching, narration, and the use of comparisons.